Hey there, forex friends! In case you missed it, the Fed finally pushed through with another long-awaited rate hike after an entire year.

 In short, Yellen is saying that “You’re the boss-man Mr. Trump, sir.
 You and Congress go ahead and do whatever you have to do.”

 Again, the December rate hike was widely anticipated.
 However, the extra rate hike in 2017 was not, so the market was likely pricing that in.
-Also, the market probably wasn’t expecting Yellen’s reply about additional fiscal stimulus possibly resulting to an overheating U.S. economy, as well as hints that the Fed may hike faster than projected as a response.
+Also, the market probably wasn’t expecting Yellen’s reply about additional fiscal stimulus possibly resulting in an overheating U.S. economy, as well as hints that the Fed may hike faster than projected as a response.

 As to when the next rate hike will likely be, the CME Group’s FedWatch Tool indicates a 78.5% probability of a rate hike by the June 2017 FOMC meeting.
 Before that, the probability of a further rate hike is less than 50%.